Conversational Agent Design: 6 UX Decisions That Drove 35.2% Efficiency Gains (Side Panel)

 Reduce decision fatigue

-Instead of asking "what do I do next?", the agent surfaces the most relevant action based on the order's current state.
+Instead of asking "what do I do next?", the agent surfaces the most relevant action as a single suggested chip, like "Notify vendor of missing document," based on the order's current state.

 Keep users in flow